 About Bitcoin Cash

-So without getting deeper in to the details... bitcoin cash is the most promising chain in the bitcoin project, and the only one that still has a shot at becoming sound, global money.
+TL;DR: Bitcoin cash is the most promising chain in the bitcoin project, and the only one that still has a shot at becoming sound, global money.
 We are happy to accept it, talk about it, and send stickers about it.
 Shoot us an email at firstname.lastname@example.org with any questions.
 May all our exchanges be mutually beneficial :)